Watch PhD researcher Dana Thompson, below, describe her route into battery technology research and the recycling of batteries.

 To find out more, why not join us at an event?
 We will post future dates here as we finalise them.

-In February, 50 undergraduate students on STEM degree programmes attended a Faraday Institution event held at the Royal Academy of Engineering.
-This was carried out in partnership with SEO London, a charity that prepares talented students from ethnic minority or low socio-economic backgrounds for career success.
-We were joined by representatives from Williams Advanced Engineering, Jaguar Land Rover, Rolls Royce, Ricardo, Siemens and Horiba-Mira who showcased career opportunities in the battery technology field through a range of presentations and networking sessions.
+The Faraday Institution works in partnership with SEO London, a charity that prepares talented students from ethnic minority or low socio-economic background for career success.
+In 2019 the two organisations held two attraction events attended by 100 undergraduate students on STEM degree programmes.
+These high-quality events were supported by representatives from Williams Advanced Engineering, Jaguar Land Rover, Rolls Royce, Johnson Matthey, the UK Battery Industrialisation Centre, Ricardo, Siemens and Horiba-Mira, who showcased career opportunities in the battery technology field through a range of presentations and networking sessions.
 Faraday Institution PhD researchers also presented about the post-graduate study route.

 “The whole day was really insightful in signposting to students the challenges and opportunities in this fascinating field.”
 (Attendee)